Malayalam Movies Based on Books | Short Stories and Novels

 Lijo Jose Pellissery has been seen as the boldest new face in Malayalam cinema.
 Within a short span of years, he has garnered much appreciation for his versatility over experimenting with narrative styles all the while providing a world-class cinematic experience to the viewers.
 His new movie Jallikkattu is all set to premiere at the Toronto International Film Festival (TIFF).
 The movie is the cinematic adaptation of the story Maoist penned by S Hareesh who was in recent controversies regarding his novel Meesha.
 The film stars Antony Varghese, Chemban Vinod and Vinayakan in pivotal roles.

-The story Maoist is set in a remote village and the frenzy caused by two buffaloes running wild forms the crux of the story.
-The story is added in the short story collection titled Appan published by DC Books.
-The movie is co-written by Hareesh and R Jayakumar.
-At TIFF, the movie will be screened in the Contemporary World Cinema section.
-Moothon, a film by Geethu Mohandas is also set to premiere at TIFF 2019.
+Set in a remote village, the narrative of Maoist revolves around the chaos caused by two buffaloes running wild, forming the central theme.
+It is part of the short story collection “Appan,” published by DC Books, and co-written by Hareesh and R Jayakumar.
+The film will be showcased in TIFF’s Contemporary World Cinema section.
+Additionally, Geethu Mohandas’s film, “Moothon,” is all set to premiere at TIFF 2019.

 Aedan: The Garden of Desire